simonsobs/sotodlib/docs/site_pipeline.rst

 make-cosamp-hk
 ------------------

-This element generates house-keeping data with timestamp co-sampled with detector timestamps.
+This element generates house-keeping data with timestamps co-sampled with detector timestamps.

 Command line arguments